Wakefield Country Day School: Core prep school curriculum

 The Upper School, or core prep school, is a program of 28 credits molded in the classical tradition.
 The curriculum includes an emphasis on English, mathematics, history, and classical and modern foreign languages.
 An advanced classical diploma is available with 32 credits, including four additional credits in mathematics, science, and foreign languages.
 Some of the school's special graduation requirements include a senior course on finance, two years' study in both ancient and modern languages, and the research, writing, presentation and defense of a senior thesis.
 Students also have completed internships with local professionals as part of their graduation requirements.

-At all grade levels students spend two class periods per day studying English literature, composition, vocabulary, and grammar.
+Through the 10th grade students spend two class periods per day studying English literature, composition, vocabulary, and grammar.

 College counseling

 Students begin their college counseling process in their freshman year.
 Over the next four years, they meet with their advisor to discuss college choices, take the PSAT and ACT Aspire and any advanced placement tests that are appropriate, complete questionnaires, resumes, and self-assessments, write mock college essays, participate in mock interviews, and meet with college admission representatives who visit the campus.
 They are also encouraged to take part in extracurricular activities.

 All students apply to at least two colleges or universities.
 90 percent of them are accepted into the colleges and universities of their first choice.
 WCDS graduates as a group receive between one and two million dollars annually in merit scholarships.